-Check out the M.A.
-Leadership student's quick reference "From Matriculation to Marching" guide.
+Please visit the M.A.
+Leadership student's quick reference "From Matriculation to Marching" guide online.

 The Master's Degree in Leadership Studies is available both fully online and in a blended (partially online, partially face-to-face) format.
-For more information, contact Jim Bradley at 207-753-6618 or email@example.com.
+For more information, please contact a Student Success advisor at (207) 753-6536 or e-mail email@example.com.

 Cornerstones (6 credits):

 - LOS 500 Foundations of Leadership Studies I: Theory and Practice

 - LOS 501 Foundations of Leadership Studies II: Theory and Practice

 *Students start their coursework with two Foundations of Leadership Studies courses to ground them in the latest thinking in leadership theory and practice.